Puja Sachdev Child Support Attorney

 Requesting a Modification to a Child Support Order in San Diego

 The term “permanent child support order” is kind of a misnomer.
 That’s because it can be changed or modified.
 Child support is calculated based on a snapshot of a parent’s custody arrangement and financial situation.
 Those things might change.
-If they do, a parent can ask to have a child support order modified to reflect their current situation.
+If they do, a parent can ask to have an order modified to reflect their current situation.

 For example, let’s say Alice receives $500 a month in child support from her ex-husband Sean.
 That money helps to pay for their son Sam’s clothes, books, and food.
 Alice learns that Sean got a substantial raise at work.
 As a result, his monthly net disposable income is much greater.
 Since he’s not spending more time with Sam, Alice wants Sean to pay more in child support.